DC 7201Digestive System38 CFR § 4.114

 The VA rates Lips, injuries of under Diagnostic Code (DC) 7201, governed by 38 CFR 38 CFR § 4.114.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Lips, injuries of?
+What evidence supports a higher rating for Lips, injuries of?

-What is the C&P exam like for Lips, injuries of?
+What happens at the C&P exam for Lips, injuries of?

 Get a Personalized Rating Analysis